CharaZhu/Dynamic_Asset_Allocation/README.md

 # Dynamic Asset Allocation Project
-Implement financial optimization algorithm by using CPLEX and IPOPT Re-balance portfolio according to a investment strategy at the first trading day of each 2-month holding period (up to 12 re-balances during 2 years): given a current portfolio, the market prices on that day, and the estimates of the mean and covariance of the daily returns.
+Implement financial optimization algorithm using CPLEX and IPOPT.
+Re-balance portfolio according to an investment strategy at the first trading day of each 2-month holding period (up to 12 re-balances for 2 years): given a current portfolio, the market prices on that day, and the estimates of the mean and covariance of the daily returns.
 These estimates are based on the previous two-month data and are updated every second month.
 Need to take into account the effect of trading costs.

 1. "Buy and hold"